-Our dedicated state of the art facilities include classroom and production spaces built and equipped to facilitate instruction and invention with traditional and digital media.
+Our dedicated state of the art facilities includes classroom and production spaces built and equipped to facilitate instruction and invention with print and digital media.

-Combined, the graphic design faculty have over 50 years of teaching experience in higher education within the field of graphic design.
+The graphic design faculty have extensive experience teaching in higher education within the discipline of graphic design.

 Here are a few ways for you to save on the cost of attending ODU.
 For more information visit University Student Financial aid